Subha175/SRAM/README.md

   - [Data Driver](#Data-Driver)

 ## Introduction
 - SRAM (Static Random-Access Memory) is a memory component and is used in various VLSI chips due to its unique capability to retain data.
 This memory cell has become a subject of research to meet the demands for future digital electronics and  communication system.
 SRAM is a major data storage device due to its large storage density, less time to access and consumes less power.
-It does not require refreshing periodically which makes it the most popular memory cell among VLSI designers.Hence continuous workis going on for the better performance of SRAM cells.
-Each bit in SRAM is stored on two cross-coupled inverters formed by four transistors and has two stable states which are used to denote 0 and 1.Two additional access transistors serve to control a storage cell during reading and writing operations.
+It does not require refreshing periodically which makes it the most popular memory cell among VLSI designers.
+Hence continuous workis going on for the better performance of SRAM cells.
+Each bit in SRAM is stored on two cross-coupled inverters formed by four transistors and has two stable states which are used to denote 0 and 1.
+Two additional access transistors serve to control a storage cell during reading and writing operations.
 Access to the cell is enabled by the word-line which controls the two access transistors M5 and M6.
 The cell also has two bit-lines that control both the input and output of the data from the cell.
 The bit-line, holds the same value that is stored in the cell and bit-line bar or bit-line not, holds the inverse of the value that is stored in the cell.

-- SRAM is a major data storage device due to its large storage density, less time to access and consumes less power.
-It does not require refreshing periodically which makes it the most popular memory cell among VLSI designers.
-Hence continuous work is going on for the better performance of SRAM cells.Each bit in SRAM is stored on two cross-coupled inverters formed by four transistors and has two stable states which are used to denote 0 and 1.Two additional access transistors serve to control a storage cell during reading and writing operations.
-Access to the cell is enabled by the word-line which controls the two access transistors M5 and M6.
-The cell also has two bit-lines that control both the input and output of the data from the cell.The bit-line, holds the same value that is stored in the cell and bit-line bar or bit-line not, holds the inverse of the value that is stored in the cell.

 ## Description
 ### Tools Used